 1:00 PM – Lunch at La Sqala

-Afterward, exit the Medina and head to La Sqala, a restaurant built into an 18th-century fortress.
-Sit in the lush garden and order a traditional tagine with Moroccan salads.
-As a result, you’ll get both a memorable meal and a peaceful break from the city’s energy.
+Afterward, exit the Medina and head to La Sqala, a restaurant built inside an 18th-century fortress.
+Relax in the garden while enjoying a traditional tagine and Moroccan salads, which also makes for a peaceful break from the city’s busy streets.

 2:30 PM – Architecture and Arches